Use vulnerability scanning in offline and air-gapped environments

 Where INTERNAL-VULN-DB-URL is the URL that points to the internal file server.

-2. Update Tanzu Application Platform:
+2. Update Tanzu Application Platform by running:

 tanzu package installed update tap -f tap-values.yaml -n tap-install